-This year, we are supporting the Great North Air Ambulance Service who operate three helicopters, 365 days a year, across the North-East, North Yorkshire and Cumbria.
+This year, via our Corporate Social Responsibility policy, we are supporting the Great North Air Ambulance Service who operate three helicopters, 365 days a year, across the North-East, North Yorkshire and Cumbria.
 The GNAAS crews respond to around 1,000 call outs each year and on board their aircraft are specialist trauma doctors and paramedics, who bring accident and emergency expertise to the scene.

 In 2015, we supported Tiny Lives, a local charity that supports premature and sick newborn babies and their families on the Neonatal Unit at the RVI hospital in Newcastle upon Tyne and raised over £10,000.